polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 </feature>
 ```

-Disables/enables apis availible to the kindle object
+Disables/enables APIs available to the Kindle object.

 ### Messaging